Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Simulated Social Environment

 \subsection{Post Generation}

-This section explores the mechanics of large language models in content generation technology.
+This section explores the mechanics of LLMs in content generation technology.
 These models predict the next-word in a sequence with a probabilistic approach given the prompt input.

 The objective of the post generation stage is to generate the possible post of agent at the given time.
-This process incorporates the agent's previous posts, and those from their followees.
+This process incorporates the agent's previous posts and those from their followees.
+The post is generated by the LLM based on instructions received from RL model action space (see Figure \ref{fig:SimulatedEnvironment}b).
+As such, the LLM is not involved in action selection of the RL, rather it is a plug-in that translates opinion action space into natural language for dialogue

 The generated post must be concise a short sentence formatting like Tweet.
-Therefore we use the natural language description to describe the follow relationship, choose the format of web api including a designated stop sign as ('\}') to ensure the output aligns with the expected structure.
+Therefore we use the natural language description to describe the follow relationship, choose the format of web API including a designated stop sign as ('\}') to ensure the output aligns with the expected structure.

 Consider the following example: if $\text{agent}_i$ follows $\text{agent}_j$, the prompt for generating $\text{POST}^{t+1}_i$ would be:

 \begin{quote} $\text{agent}_i$ posted tweets about 'a society without gender': $\text{POST}^{t}_i$